Why do so many people want to delete bad Yelp reviews?

 Why building your foundation matters

-In an age of cyber-bullying, revenge porn, hate sites and inadequate online privacy laws, everyone and every business needs to understand and protect their reputation on the web.
+In an age of cyber-bullying, revenge porn, hate sites and inadequate online privacy laws, everyone and every business needs to understand and protect their image on the web with online reputation management.

 While a Yelp review isn’t the only information that people will depend on when deciding whether or not to visit your business, it is highly visible and will likely inform them in some way.
 With that in mind, it’s up to you to build the image that accurately reflects your business online.